Is the legal side of blogging confusing and overwhelming for you?

 How does it work?

-When you buy the Legal Bundle Value Pack (you can do that here) you get access to 4 legal courses, one course for each legal page.
+When you buy the Legal Bundle Value Pack you get access to 4 legal courses, one course for each legal page.

 Each course has a downloadable link for the legal page as well as some helpful information about legally protecting your blog.